-Happy 30th Anniversary to Madonna’s True Blue, originally released June 30, 1986.
-[Stream album and watch videos below]
+Happy 30th Anniversary to Madonna’s third studio album True Blue, originally released June 30, 1986.

 When Madonna’s breakthrough sophomore album Like a Virgin was released in November 1984, I was merely a wee lad of seven years.
 Hence my musical palette was admittedly rather narrow.
 Growing at full-speed, mind you, but certainly not as expansive as it would become as I approached my teenage years.

 My musical naiveté notwithstanding, upon hearing Like a Virgin—both the lead single and full LP—for the first time, my ears instantly registered that Ms. Ciccone’s songs were a totally different and uniquely thrilling breed of pop.

 At its fundamental core, Like a Virgin is pop music unabashedly designed to make bodies move and monopolize radio airwaves.
 There’s nothing overly cerebral on offer here; it’s simply Provocative Pop with a capital “P.” An arresting song suite that challenges the listener to contemplate not just Madonna’s overt sexuality on full and glorious display, but also his or her own feelings about sexual freedom, repression, and the thin line that often separates the two.